ysreddy337/jeditlatest/doc/README.txt

 * Libraries

-jEdit depends on, and comes bundled with the following libraries:
+jEdit bundles the following libraries:

 - gnu.regexp by the Free Software Foundation. jEdit bundles the gnu.regexp 1.1.5 CVS snapshot.